connell school of nursing

 The CSON Academic Standards Advisory Committee meets at the end of each semester to review the records of students with course failures, course deficiencies, low GPAs, or other academic concerns.
 Decisions about progression in the program are made by this committee in accordance with the policies outlined in the CSON Baccalaureate Program Handbook (on the CSON website) and other relevant university policies.

 Credit and Graduation Requirements

-Students registered for at least twelve credit hours per semester are considered full-time students.
-Usually fifteen credits are carried each semester and a minimum 117 credits are required for graduation.
+Students registered for at least 12 credit hours per semester are considered full-time students.
+Usually 15 credits are carried each semester and a minimum of 117 credits are required for graduation.